sob0o/IoT-Device-Simulation-and-SCADA-Integration-with-Ignition/README.md

 - Establish a connection between Ignition and PostgreSQL, allowing Ignition to send the real-time data to PostgreSQL for storage.

 - Set up pgAdmin to query and manage the data stored in PostgreSQL, providing a user-friendly interface for data management.

+- Build a dashboard in Ignition Perspective to visualize the real-time data retrieved from the sensors,

 ## Requirements
 - Docker